The department's Road Safety Education program is fully funded by Transport for NSW. We support NSW public schools and teachers K-12.

 Thrive: Road safety education, driver education and training.

-Schools contribute to students' knowledge, skills and understanding of being a personally and socially responsible road user.
+Schools contribute to students' knowledge, skills and understanding of being a personally and socially responsible road user, now and into the future.

 What do we do?